petar-stoyanov7/expenses-v2/README.md

-# expenses-v2
+# Intro
-Rework of the original car expenses app
+This repository will contain the rework of the expenses app.